-- 1. Clothing and accessories will not be allowed which promote, or are suggestive of: - alcoholic beverages, tobacco or the use of controlled substances, - illegal violence, - any items of a sexual nature.
+- 1. Clothing and accessories will not be allowed which promote, or are suggestive of: - · alcoholic beverages, tobacco, the use of controlled substances, or firearms - · illegal violence, - · gang activity.

+Items of a sexual nature or sexual innuendos are not allowed.
 Vulgar or obscene language or images are not acceptable in the school environment.

-Clothing that is sheer or mesh, or cut out in the back, sides, or under the arms must be worn with an undergarment or an additional shirt in order to prevent the garments from being revealing.
+- 2. Clothing must not be too revealing: - · Clothing which is sheer or see-through, mesh, or cut out in the back, sides, or under the arms must be worn with an undergarment or an additional shirt that is not revealing. - · Clothing that exposes underwear, cleavage, or excessive bare skin underneath one's pants, shorts, skirts, or shirts is not acceptable for school.

-2. Clothing that reveals underwear, cleavage, or bare skin underneath one's pants, shorts, skirts, shirts is not acceptable for school.
-An additional garment must be worn underneath jeans, pants or shorts with holes to cover any exposed bare skin above mid-thigh.
+An additional garment must be worn underneath jeans, pants or shorts with holes to cover any exposed bare skin that is excessive.